rbontekoe/BAWJ/docs/src/blog.md

 ## 2020

+### 08/20/2020

+Finished section 1 `Experimenting with Modules`.
+Reviewed chapters one till six.
+I did the activities and exercises.
+Looks good.

+The next step is section 2 `The Accounts Receivable Module`.

 ### 08/11/2020

 Today, I 'finished' the Accounts.jl module.
 I am happy that I switched to an easier example of the activities and exercise.